 The IMS Multimedia Priority Service provides Service Users access to IMS services in a prioritised manner.

 The P-CSCF shall control the priority of IMS based MPS sessions, using PCC procedures.
-The P-CSCF shall permit any authorised UE to originate an IMS based MPS session.
+The P-CSCF shall permit any authorised Service User to originate an IMS based MPS session.
 The detection of MPS sessions is handled by the P-CSCF at the originating network.

 PCC shall always be enabled in a network supporting IMS Multimedia Priority Services.

 HSS shall store IMS Priority Indication and Priority Level as part of the subscription information.